scvalex/ltc/docs/final.md

 replication scheme, and LTc's replication is similar, but designed to work over lossy asynchronous connections.

+For completeness, we also mention
+\href{http://www.mongodb.org/}{MongoDB}, the other widely used document store.
+From a usage point of view, it provides roughly the same interface and features as CouchDB, and handles replication using a similar scheme fraught with the same problems
+\citep{mongodb:replication}.

 ### Distributed Version Control Systems

 ## Data Interface